MicrosoftDocs/sdk-api/sdk-api-src/content/imapi2/nf-imapi2-idiscformat2trackatonce-get_expectedtableofcontents.md

 ### -param value [out]

 Table of contents for the audio tracks that were laid on the media within the track-writing session.
 Each element of the list is a <b>VARIANT</b> of type <b>VT_BYREF|VT_UI1</b>.
 The <b>pbVal</b> member of the variant contains a binary blob.
-For details of the blob, see the READ TOC command at <a href="Http://go.microsoft.com/fwlink/p/?linkid=83844">ftp://ftp.t10.org/t10/drafts/mmc5/mmc5r03.pdf</a>.
+For details of the blob, see the READ TOC command at ftp://ftp.t10.org/t10/drafts/mmc5/mmc5r03.pdf.

 ## -returns